In this edition:

 In our E-flyers we like to give our colleagues and readers an insight into what we do and how we work at the centre.
 In previous editions we have outlined how we advocate for debt waivers and explained common pitfalls in travel insurance.
 This month we take a look at a recent case were we helped a mum whose power had been cut off by her provider.

 Lily had a debt of $2000 and was paying $30 a fortnight.
-A Financial Rights financial counsellor called the provider with Lily on the line in a conference call.
+A Financial Rights financial counsellor called the energy provider with Lily on the line in a conference call.

-Lily, is on a Centrelink benefit and is a single mother raising three children, called us when her payment plan to a major energy provider was cancelled by the provider and her power disconnected.
+Lily, who is on a Centrelink benefit and is a single mother raising three children, called us when her payment plan to a major energy provider was cancelled by the provider and her power disconnected.

 One of the provider’s service officers confirmed the plan was cancelled but wasn’t sure why.
 On investigation of Lily’s energy consumption it was obvious that the amount in the payment plan wasn’t enough to cover her use.
 That meant her debt was increasing regardless of the fact she was meeting the plan payments.